Digital nomads have brought tiny houses, van living, full-time RV living and full-time travel to the forefront of American life.

 Boondocking is simply camping without any hookups (water, electric, sewer).

-Because the Bureau of Land Management allows free dispersed camping on tracts of land around the U.S., you can stay in one place as long as you want as long as you’re not using the resources.
+Because the Bureau of Land Management allows free dispersed camping on tracts of land around the U.S., you can stay in one place as long as you want so long as you’re not using the resources.

 Some National Parks may also let you boondock in an RV.